Michigan workers comp lawyer explains how vocational rehabilitation can be used against you and how to make sure that your legal rights are protected.

 Vocational rehabilitation counselors are sometimes hired by insurance companies for the sole purpose of cutting your workers comp benefits.
 This is based upon a recent Michigan Supreme Court case called Stokes v.
 Chrysler.
 You may find that your workers comp benefits have been reduced or stopped based upon a job that does not truly exist.

 You can have a lawyer present during any meeting with a vocational rehabilitation counselor.

 Don’t let your employer or the insurance company trample on your legal rights.
 An experienced workers comp attorney can intervene if a vocational rehabilitation counselor does not have your best interest at heart.

 You can also trade away the value of vocational rehabilitation as part of a workers comp settlement.
 This allows you to get a lump sum payment and do your own retraining or rehabilitation.

 We are happy to discuss all of your options under workers compensation.
-Call (855) 221-COMP for a free consultation today.
+Call (855) 221-2667 for a free consultation today.

 – Alex Berman is the founder of the law firm.
 Hes been representing injured and disabled workers exclusively for more than 30 years.
 Alex has helped countless people get workers compensation benefits and never charges a fee to review a case.